Why Is My Boyfriend So Clingy? 7 Reasons Your Man Is Suffocating You

 Solution: Try to understand if there are any unresolved issues in your life that are causing you to push him away unreasonably.
 If you just have a distant personality naturally (for example, you're extremely introverted), then consider finding someone who is similarly independent.

-"Clingy" is Perception
+"Clingy" Is a Perception

 Ultimately, one person's "clinginess" is another person's delightfully close relationship.
 This is why it's important to communicate your need for space no matter what.
 If your boyfriend can adapt by finding other people to hang out with and other things to do, then it can make the situation a lot more comfortable.